programminghistorian/ph-submissions/lessons/collaborative-blog-with-jekyll-github.md

 {% endraw %}
 **Author** should contain the post author's name, exactly as written in the author bio file the site has for you (check the repo's /\_people folder/your-name.md next to its "name" YAML).
 To change how the site display's an author's name next to their posts, first change the "name" field in /\_people folder/their-name.md.

-**Date** should contain the date the post is to be listed as published, using the YYYY-MM-DD format, e.g. 2018-10-17.
+**Date** should contain the date the post is to be listed as written, using the YYYY-MM-DD format, e.g. 2018-10-17.
 Note that the year comes first; hyphens separate the year, month, and day.
-This is just when the post will say it was published, in the URL and in the page metadata.
-In our current setup, it does not have anything to do when the post actually goes live on our website.
+This date field will affect the URL and metadata for our post and show when it was written.
+In our current setup, though, the field does not have anything to do when the post actually goes live on our website.
+This publication happens when the site itself builds, so a post might live on your computer for days before being released to the world, or you might retroactively publish a post dated in the past if you so choose.

 Make a habit of putting quotation marks around your title; this keeps the site from breaking when your title includes unexpected characters like colons.